mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 "Well this isn't working," the man responded.

-Kip butted in, "It will take too long to get there.
+Kipnu butted in, "It will take too long to get there.
 Thi'll be dead by the time we start running."

 The crowd paused in thought, and then a maman spoke up, "Everyone gather kindling from the forest.
 We'll start a fire here."

-Those who were able sprung into action while the maman rushed over to Kip who was still pushing on the child's hearts.
+Those who were able sprung into action while the maman rushed over to Kipnu who was still pushing on the child's hearts.

 Thi said, "I'm Casra, a doctor from Shaki.
 I can take over if you're tired."

-Kip responded between pushes.
+Kipnu responded between pushes.
 "Thank you...shouldn't...stop".
 Casra understood and started digging a pit in the pebbles near the two to construct a fire.
 The others had started to bring small twigs and place them in the pit while Casra stood them to form a cone.
 Suddenly, a cough was heard and all turned to find the child moving.

 "You're alive!"
-Kip said, jubilant.
+Kipnu said, jubilant.

 Casra reset hae focus and produced a hot tip and a still-dry notebook from a peculiar bag at her waist.
 She took the tip in her shaking hands and revved it up while pressing it into the paper while the people crowded around to shield her from the wind.
 A woman sat down beside hae and started doing the same with the other bit and another piece of paper until they both started seeing smoke.
 The crowd hollered at the smell: a hint of warmth to come.
-Kip carefully moved the child toward where the kindling was placed and set hae down on his lap.
+Kipnu carefully moved the child toward where the kindling was placed and set hae down on his lap.
 The others started bring small dry leaves to the two sparkers who were making good progress on smoldering paper.

-Meanwhile Kip was trying to talk to the child to keep hae awake and aware.
+Meanwhile Kipnu was trying to talk to the child to keep hae awake and aware.

 "Hey, what's your name?"